 HSS Sports Rehab at Chelsea Piers Connecticut offers exceptional rehabilitative therapy for sports-related injuries and conditions.
-Conveniently located within the Chelsea Piers CT sports and recreational facility in Stamford, we are directly next door to the HSS Stamford Outpatient Center and just a short distance from the Stamford Health Orthopedic & Spine Institute.
+Conveniently located within the Chelsea Piers CT sports and recreational facility in Stamford, we are directly next door to the HSS Stamford and just a short distance from the Stamford Health Orthopedic & Spine Institute.

 HSS Sports Rehab team has a variety of manual and sports-related certifications, including Orthopedic Certified Specialist and Certified Hand Therapist, among others.
 We treat active individuals of all ages, including young athletes, competitive athletes and recreational athletes, and offer nonsurgical, preoperative and postoperative care.

 The equipment at Sports Rehab includes a SwimEx physical therapy pool for quick recovery and performance enhancement, as well as an AlterG® anti-gravity treadmill.
 This unique device allows for early gait and mobility training in the acute phases of recovery, as well as speed work and performance training in the later phases of rehabilitation.

 Together, the clinicians on our Sports Rehab team represent 65+ years of experience in the field of musculoskeletal rehabilitation.